Texas Code of Criminal Procedure: Particular statutes

 Chapter 32A, Article 32A.01 describes the priorities of the courts.
 According to this statute, criminal cases are given priority over civil ones and criminal cases where the defendant is being held in jail are given priority over those that aren't.
 Section C states that if a victim in a case is younger than 14, their case is given priority over all others, even if it is civil in nature.

 Chapter 46B, Article 46B.003 stipulates incompetency to stand trial.
 Under Texas law, a defendant is deemed competent for trial unless it can be proven otherwise.
-This criteria centers on the defendant's capability to consult their legal team and understand the charges against them.
+This criterion centers on the defendant's capability to consult their legal team and understand the charges against them.
 According to Article 46B.004, a motion can be filed by either the prosecution or defense that seeks to deem the defendant incompetent and if it passes, according to Section D, all court proceedings are paused.

 Chapter 56A, Article 56A.052 stipulates extra rights for victims of sexual crimes such as access to evidence, lab sample analyses, and counseling if the victim has been infected with HIV or developed AIDS as a result of the crime.
 Subsection 4, Paragraph A also establishes that sex crime victims have a right to be tested for these diseases.

 Chapter 58, Article 58.052 establishes an address confidentiality program, which keeps applicants' address hidden in cases where further violence against the victim or those related to them is possible.
 Article 58.055 details the necessary parts of the application, which includes sworn statements about possible danger.

 Chapter 58, Article 58.102 states that a victim in a sexual crime case can choose to be referred to by a pseudonym if a form is completed.
 Section B stipulates that all law enforcement agencies in the state must have these forms available for anyone wishing to use them.
 All information within these forms, and the form itself, is kept strictly confidential.

 Chapter 64, Article 64.01 stipulates the conditions necessary for a convicted person to ask for DNA testing to be done on evidence that might exonerate the person.
 First off, the evidence must be likely to contain DNA.
 Second, the motion must be filed with a sworn statement from the defendant.
 Third, the evidence must have been used in the conviction and be in the court's possession.
 Fourth, was not already tested or could be tested with better testing technology.